dan-nagle/h2m/README.txt

 This option will be ignored if -download was not specified.

--LLVM_DIR [path]	Option to specify the absolute path to the location of the LLVMConfig.cmake file if LLVM is already installed (ie if LLVMConfig.cmake is installed in /Users/lib/cmake/LLVM, specify -LLVM_DIR /Users/lib/cmake/LLVM).
+-LLVM_DIR [path]	Option to specify the absolute path to the location of the LLVMConfig.cmake file if LLVM is already built (ie if LLVMConfig.cmake is present in /Users/lib/cmake/LLVM, specify -LLVM_DIR /Users/lib/cmake/LLVM).
 If this option is found, manual path specifications will be ignored (ie LLVM_LIB_PATH will be ignored).
 This option will be ignored if -download is specified.